Relational superposition measurements with a material quantum ruler: Position measurements with a material reference frame

 In quantum theory, it is possible to construct local observables as quantum operators that are invariant under a gauge (diffeomorphism) transformation.
 In quantum gravity, relational observables have been defined as Dirac observables by employing an extended, material coordinate system~\cite{dewitt1967quantum, Dittrich:2004cb, Tambornino:2011vg, Hoehn:2019fsy, Giesel:2020xnb, Bojowald:2021uqo, Baldazzi:2021fye}.

 Usually, a position measurement is defined by choosing an abstract coordinate system labelled by $x$ and measuring an observable $\hat{O}_S$ acting on a system $S$.
-If such an observable corresponds to the position operator, then the measurement returns some classical value $x^*$, which is the position of the system on the abstract coordinate system.
-This procedure is represented as a projection
+If $\hat{O}_S$ is the position operator, then the measurement returns outputs some classical value $x^*$, which is the position of the system on the abstract coordinate system.
+This procedure is represented as a set of projective operators: for each possible value $x^*$ of the position measurement, there is a corresponding projective measurement operator

-If we change the coordinate system, this local measurement is not diffeormorphism invariant.
-In a relational picture, instead of defining the position using an abstract coordinate system, we localise the quantum system $S$ relative to another quantum system $r$.
+If we change the coordinate system, this local measurement is not diffeormorphism invariant, because each value $x^*$ is transformed by the diffeormorphism transformation.
+In a relational picture, all positions are instead the relative distance between two physical systems, one of which, $r$, serves as the reference system.
 In our case, $r$ is a ruler, described as an extended quantum system on a lattice, where the $N$ lattice sites are labelled as $i=1, \cdots, N$.
-The ruler $r$ interacts with the system $S$ via the unitary operator $\hat{U}_{Sr} = e^{-i \epsilon \hat{G}_{Sr}}$.
+The ruler $r$ interacts with the system $S$ via the unitary operator $U_{Sr}=e^{-i\epsilon \hat{G}_{Sr}}$, where $\hat{G}_{Sr}$ denotes the system-ruler interaction Hamiltonian, and $\epsilon$ represents the interaction strength.
 The effect of this interaction is to entangle the system of the ruler and system.
-With this procedure, the position measurement becomes a joint measurement of the system and the ruler $\hat{O}_S (\hat{x}_r)$
+With this procedure, the position measurement becomes a joint measurement of the system and the ruler, denoted as $\hat{O}_{Sr}$:

-where $i$ labels a physical site of the ruler, and not an abstract coordinate system.
-Notice that the ruler is constructed to be invariant under global translations, so it does not matter\footnote{A subtlety is to make sure that the measurement is not affected by boundary size effects, meaning that the system $S$ should be distant from the edges of the ruler.
+where $i$ labels the site of the ruler, and not an abstract coordinate system.
+Notice that the ruler is constructed to be invariant under global translations, so that it does not matter\footnote{A subtlety is to make sure that the measurement is not affected by boundary size effects, meaning that the system $S$ should be distant from the edges of the ruler.
 We discuss this point in Section~\ref{sec:quantumruler}.} where the quantum system is relative to the ruler.